cdvel/ml-tutorials/README.md

   - Fast and effective supervised learning for probabilistic prediction

+  * Model
+    - Summary of data in the training set
+      - mean
+      - standard deviation for each (no. attributes * class values)
+      - calculates probability of a specific attribute belonging to each class value

   * Assumptions
     - Independent probabilities between attributes of a given classs
     - Numerical attributes are normally distributed